FAQ’s

 Rainy Days

+Camp will run on rainy days.
 We may have use of the use of the Kinsmen Hall in the park if it hasn’t been pre-booked.
 As an alternative, we may shelter under the Gazebo in the park for those that are unable to arrange a ride home.
 There will be theory lessons, knot tying, games and perhaps a hike in the forest.
+Please notify us if you choose to stay home due to weather.

 What is the cancellation policy?